 Our lab aims to understand biological and behavioral changes that promote well-being and vitality as we age.

-Using methods such as fMRI, eye tracking/pupillometry, ECG/heart rate variability, and self-
+Integrating methods such as fMRI, ECG/heart rate variability,

-report, among others, we aim to understand the brain-basis of resilience and well-being in later
+eye tracking/pupillometry, ecological momentary assessment, qualitative self-report, and others, we aim to understand the brain-basis of resilience and well-being in later life.

 Does recall of past experiences and memories enhance emotion regulation?

 Do similar neural representations in hippocampus and ventromedial cortex across experiences promote emotion regulation?

 Does mindfulness enhance cognitive flexibility and meaning-making?